Kellen Goff

 Kellen Alexander Goff (born February 3, 1995) is an American voice actor.
-He is most well known for his work in the video game franchise Five Nights at Freddy's, alongside his roles in My Hero Academia, JoJo's Bizarre Adventure: Golden Wind, Akudama Drive, Beastars, Attack on Titan, and Night Is Short, Walk On Girl.
+He is most well known for his work in the video game franchise Five Nights at Freddy's, alongside his roles in My Hero Academia, JoJo's Bizarre Adventure: Golden Wind, Sasaki and Miyano, League of Legends, Attack on Titan, VALORANT, Cookie Run Kingdom, Black Clover, Sr Pelo's Spooky Month and Chikn Nuggit.

 Career

 He began training in animation voiceover with Bob Bergen, as Bergen's youngest student at the time and the first minor to take his course.
-From there he went on to be taught by such names as Richard Horvitz, David Sobolov, Charlie Adler, Debi Derryberry, and Mick Wingert.
+From there he went on to be taught by such names as Richard Horvitz, Charlie Adler, Debi Derryberry, and Mick Wingert.

 Goff provided his voice for a number of online animation and video game projects, slowly moving to more mainstream media as the years went on.
-In the fall of 2016, Goff joined the cast of Five Nights at Freddy's as the titular role of Funtime Freddy and Fredbear.
+In the fall of 2016, Goff joined the cast of Five Nights at Freddy's as the role of Funtime Freddy, Fredbear and later on as the daycare attendant and Glamrock Freddy.

 He has also cast ADR for multiple films, such as F the Prom, Traces, and Near Extinction: Shangri-La.

-At a My Hero Academia panel at Anime Expo, Goff stated that he used his bronchitis to develop Overhaul's husky voice.
+Goff is a member of The Ink Tank, primarily creating content for their YouTube channel.
+Since joining the team in 2021, he has appeared in multiple videos for the channel and voices various characters, some of which are his creations.
+He is the casting director for the web series 5 Years Later, along with voicing characters for the series and editing audio.

 Personal life

-Goff is autistic.
-He has stated that he is of Ashkenazi Jewish descent on both sides of his family.
+Goff has stated that he is of Ashkenazi Jewish descent on both sides of his family.
+He has stated that he has been diagnosed with high-functioning autism.
 He declared himself demisexual in 2017 and as bisexual in 2021.